KamalamSivakumar/KamalamSivakumar.github.io/_posts/2024-08-08-understanding-fine-tuning-llms.md

 Starts with rlhf, this series of blog posts that would cover my notes about preference learning methods.

 **RLHF: Reinforcement Learning based on Human Feedback**
 **Motivation**: better evaluation leads to better fine-tuning and thus better results.
 Existing evaluation methods such as [BLEU](https://en.wikipedia.org/wiki/BLEU) and [ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)) use algorithms that look at rules and metrics based on parts of sentences, like unigrams and bigrams.
+how about fine-tuning based on feedback from humans?
 **Basic Idea**: pre-train the model --> build reward model based on human feedback --> fine-tune with reinforcement learning
 **My understanding of how it works**:
 **(pre-trained model)**